-We have audited National Indian Council on Aging, Inc. (NICOA)'s, compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of NICOA's major federal programs for the year ended June 30, 2020.
+We have audited NICOA's compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of NICOA's major federal programs for the year ended June 30, 2021.
 NICOA's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.